BIOG

 • I started writing my first children’s novel at night while my own children slept, and finished it when my younger daughter started nursery.

-• My children are both at school, so now when I’m writing, I’m distracted by our cats, Winnie and Tam Linn, who keep chasing the mouse, walking on the keyboard to type cats into every chapter, and putting damp muddy pawprints on my manuscripts, which looks quite eerie on a page about wolves stalking Helen.
+• My children are both students now, so when I’m writing, I’m mostly distracted by our cats, Tam Linn and Winnie, who keep chasing the mouse, walking on the keyboard to type cats into every chapter, and putting damp muddy pawprints on my manuscripts, which looks quite eerie on a page about wolves stalking Helen, or predators chasing Molly.